gummikana/NoMoreMoney/rules.md

 Note that the total amount paid back to the lender does not have to be equal to the amount received by the borrower.

 Once an agreement is reached, the Banker pays 10% of the money to be loaned from the money behind their screen to the printing press.
 Then the borrowing player takes the full amount of the loan from the printing press and gets the Loan card, placing it in front of them.
 The following pieces are placed on the Loan card:
 1. An amount of money to indicate the installment amount, acting as a reminder, taken from the Printing Press.
+(No one owns these coins, they only act as reminder of how much has to be paid each installment.)
 2. A loan marker from the Banker, placed onto the last slot of the Loan counter, indicating the number of turns until the loan is paid back.
 3. The security deposit that the Banker and borrower agreed on, taken from the borrower's personal Gold pile.